DomIRC/domirc.github.io/registration/index.md

 ## Registering a channel

-Before registering any channel, you must have registered your nickname (see [Registering a nickname](#registering-a-nickname)).
+Before registering any channel, you must have registered your nickname (see [registering an account](#registering-an-account)).
-Trying to register a channel with an unregistered nickname or without being identified to services **will** fail.
+Trying to register a channel without being identified to services with a valid account **will** fail.

 ### Domain name channels